 Artists wishing to compete for the residency are invited to read the terms and conditions of participation.

-For any special questions or requests for additional information, candidates are invited to send a message to the following address: prix.photo@fondationdestreilles.com.
+For any questions or requests, please send a message to the following address: prix.photo@fondationdestreilles.com.

-To know when to send your application, please consult the following page: calls for applications.
+To know when to apply, please consult the following page: calls for applications.

 The application file consists of :